Keith Blayney Homepage Gregynog CastleBlayney Blayney Barons Blayney History

 • There are errors, omissions and assumptions!
 I am not infallible nor are records and histories always accurate or complete.
 You may have information or insight which I lack and so we openly welcome constructive criticism, additional information, corrections etc. This website is NOT to be used as "proof" or an absolutely reliable source, its function is to allow anyone to contribute their "piece of the puzzle" so all can benefit.
 Where possible, I have included references, included Internet links (which could become outdated), and I believe/hope these genealogies are becoming more accurate with time as new sources are discovered, whether as "on the ground" research and as more material is digitised and made available on the Internet.
 Co-operation between family members has been essential in establishing what is now a quite reliable pedigree to many living Blayneys.

-1 Ieuan (Evan) BLAYNEY (Ieuan aka Iuean, Ievan or Jevan and Blayney aka Blayne, Blaene, Blaeney, Blaenau or more recently, Blaney).
+1 Ieuan (Evan) BLAYNEY (Ieuan aka Iuean, Ievan or Jevan and Blayney aka Blayne, Blaene, Blaeney, Blaenau or more recently and incorrectly Blaney).

 Alternatively b.1370 at Melin, Haute-Saone, Franche-Comte, France [1585] See The French Connection below.